canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 #.
 Click Images near the top of the MAAS web page.
 This page will show the
    Ubuntu images that are available on the server.
-The setup script imports a 16.04 image for AMD64, as well as whatever custom point-release images you specified.
-You may need to take additional actions in some cases:
+The setup script imports a 16.04 image for AMD64 but you may need to take additional actions in some cases:

    - If you see a blue circle next to an image, it did not import correctly, or it is still importing.